 The original bat house was built in March 1991 with support from the University Athletic Association.
 Bats took up permanent residence in the house in January 1995 and have raised nursery colonies in late spring each year.
 The bat barn was built in March 2010 and became permanently occupied in August 2011.

 When fire destroyed UF’s Johnson Hall in 1987, a colony of bats occupying the attic of the historic building was left homeless and soon began roosting in the concrete bleachers of James G. Pressly Stadium at the track and Scott Linder Tennis Stadium on the north side of campus.
 The odor and stains from urine and guano and the bats’ close proximity to spectators were a nuisance, so the UAA decided to exclude the bats from those facilities and build a structure for them to live undisturbed and at a safe distance from humans.
 In September 1991, several thousand bats were captured from the stadiums, transported and released in the bat house.
 The following evening, the bats emerged and found other places to live, while the bat house sat vacant for more than three years, leaving UF officials and many citizens in doubt about the success of the relocation project.

 But in 1995 the bats moved in permanently, and the colony continued to grow.
 In 2009, the internal structure of the house collapsed from the weight of the bats and additional roosting modules that were added to the original design.
 The internal structure of the house was rebuilt and the first bat barn added in 2010.
 The second bat barn was completed in February 2017 to replace the original house, which has deteriorated beyond repair.

-UF is currently excluding and relocating the bats located in the oldest bat house to the other buildings in anticipation of removing the original house.
+In September of 2022, the bats were relocated from the oldest bat house to the other buildings ahead of a hurricane and the original house was demolished.